Personal Requirements

 Can Junior Members attend other Junior Brigades?

-Yes a Junior Member can attend activities at any endorsed Junior Brigade, as long as
+Yes a junior member can attend activities at any endorsed Junior Brigade, as long as

 - they have completed a Parent/Guardian Consent Form and